America's Funniest Home Videos: Premise

-Every week, the producers choose three videos to compete for a prize, with the studio audience voting for the winner.
+Every week, the producers choose three videos to compete in the qualifiers for a prize, with the studio audience voting for the winner.
 The first-place winner is awarded a $20,000 cash prize (previously $10,000 until Season 32), advancing to the season's semifinals and placed in the running for the $100,000 prize awarded during the middle and near the end of each season (each with its own corresponding eligibility period for the $10,000 winners selected from the block of episodes preceding each $100,000 prize telecast); the runner-up receives $6,000 (previously $3,000) and the third-place video receives $4,000 (previously $2,000).
-Starting in Season 12 (and awarded annually starting in Season 15), the winners of the $100,000 prize in the semifinals then advance to the finals and compete for a vacation prize package supplied by Disney Experiences (through its Disney Parks, Disney Cruise Line, Adventures by Disney or Disney Vacation Club arms), and the title of "America's Funniest Home Video".
+Starting in Season 12 (and awarded annually starting in Season 15), the winners of the $100,000 prize in the semifinals then advance to the grand finals and compete for a vacation prize package supplied by Disney Experiences (through its Disney Parks, Disney Cruise Line, Adventures by Disney or Disney Vacation Club arms), and the title of "America's Funniest Home Video".
 The program's studio segments are taped in front of a studio audience (although the specials that aired in 1999 and 2000 only featured pre-recorded audience responses, and episodes taped towards the end of Season 30 through Season 32 featured a "virtual" audience presented on set monitors through video conferencing due to local and state crowd restrictions put in place during the COVID-19 pandemic).
 Audience members are asked to dress in "business casual or nicer".